rohan-v8rma/CrowDB/README.md

-#  Hash Table ka kuch tuh likha hain
+# What are Hash Tables?

 - A Hash Table in C/C++ (Associative array) is a data structure that maps keys to values.
 This uses a hash function to compute indexes for a key.
 Based on the Hash Table index, we can store the value at the appropriate location.